composer/composer/doc/01-basic-usage.md

 Any open source project using Composer is recommended to publish their packages on Packagist.
 A library doesn't need to be on Packagist to be used by Composer, but it enables discovery and adoption by other developers more quickly.

+## Platform packages

+Composer has platform packages, which are virtual packages for things that are installed on the system but are not actually installable by Composer.
+This includes PHP itself, PHP extensions and some system libraries.

+* `php` represents the PHP version of the user, allowing you to apply constraints, e.g. `>=5.4.0`.
+To require a 64bit version of php, you can require the `php-64bit` package.

+* `hhvm` represents the version of the HHVM runtime (aka HipHop Virtual Machine) and allows you to apply a constraint, e.g., '>=2.3.3'.

+* `ext-<name>` allows you to require PHP extensions (includes core extensions).
+Versioning can be quite inconsistent here, so it's often a good idea to just set the constraint to `*`.
+An example of an extension package name is `ext-gd`.

+* `lib-<name>` allows constraints to be made on versions of libraries used by PHP.
+The following are available: `curl`, `iconv`, `icu`, `libxml`, `openssl`, `pcre`, `uuid`, `xsl`.

+You can use [`show --platform`](03-cli.md#show) to get a list of your locally available platform packages.

 ## Autoloading